awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 1. Build and run the demo project on your microcontroller\.

-1. Make sure that you have paired your microntroller and your mobile device using the [FreeRTOS Bluetooth Low Energy Mobile SDK demo application](#ble-sdk-app)\.
+1. Make sure that you have paired your microcontroller and your mobile device using the [FreeRTOS Bluetooth Low Energy Mobile SDK demo application](#ble-sdk-app)\.

 1. From the **Devices** list in the demo mobile app, choose your microcontroller, and then choose **Network Config** to open the network configuration settings\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-device-list4.png)